Select Page

 3. Desertion.

-Desertion was when someone’s spouse had deserted them for a continuous period of at least two years.
+Desertion was when someone’s spouse deserted them for a continuous period of at least two years.
 Desertion only applied when:

-• Your spouse has left without your agreement
+• Your spouse left without your agreement.

-• Your spouse has left without good reason
+• Your spouse left without good reason.

-4. Two years separation.
+4. Two years separation with consent.

 For someone to use two years of separation with consent as a ground for divorce, the following criteria had to apply: